FiendsOfTheElements/FF1Randomizer/README.md

 ### Getting started

 1. Make a github account.
-2. Head over to [the git main page](https://git-scm.com/downloads) and install git, there will be instructions for linux and mac here too
+2. Head over to [the git main page](https://git-scm.com/downloads) and install git, there will be instructions for linux and mac here too.
-3. Follow the instructions [here](https://docs.github.com/en/github/using-git/setting-your-username-in-git) to set your username in git
+3. Follow the instructions [here](https://docs.github.com/en/github/using-git/setting-your-username-in-git) to set your username in git.
 4. Follow the instructions [here](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#setting-your-commit-email-address-in-git) to set your email that will be attached to your git commits.
 You may also want to follow the earlier parts of this page to set your github email.
 5. Follow the instructions [here](https://docs.github.com/en/github/getting-started-with-github/set-up-git#next-steps-authenticating-with-github-from-git) to authenticate with Github.
 6. Fork the FFR repo.
 Click on the "Fork" button at the top right, and follow any instructions.